snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 ####Step 9: Inspecting the AggregateRecords table in DynamoDB

 Success!
-You should see data getting written to the
+You should see data getting written to the AggregateRecords table in DynamoDB
 ![dynamodb aggregate png][dynamodb-aggregate]

 ####Step 10: Shut everything down